uchoavaz/gama-academy-desafio/README.md

 This deploy consists of using Github actions for an automated deploy of the application in Node.js in the ECS service with Fargate, from AWS.
 The workflow consists in:
   1. Set Aws Credentials in Github
   2. Deploy the application only setting apply or destroy and pushing the commit to the dev branch(dev environment) or master branch (prod environment).
-  3. Check for the CI/CD treadmill
+  3. Check for the CI/CD treadmill.
-  4. Use the application
+  4. Use the application.

 GitHub Set credentials
 ------------

-In https://github.com/uchoavaz/gama-academy-desafio/settings/secrets/actions set 4 repository secrets:
+In [github secrets](https://github.com/uchoavaz/gama-academy-desafio/settings/secrets/actions) set 4 repository secrets:
 - AWS_ACCESS_KEY_ID_DEV
 - AWS_SECRET_ACCESS_KEY_DEV
 - AWS_ACCESS_KEY_ID_PROD